Diabetes Food List For A Healthy Diet

 Meats and Meat Substitutes – 4-6 ounces:

-Chicken, eggs, cheese, beef, peanut butter, pork, fish, tofu, lamb, canned tuna, turkey, etc.
+Chicken, eggs, cheese, beef, peanut butter, pork, fish, tofu, lamb, canned tuna, turkey, and other meat substitutes provide essential protein.
+Including a variety of these protein sources in your diet helps maintain muscle mass and supports overall health.

 Fats and sweets – 4 servings:

-The Diabetes Food Pyramid can be a good general guide for making good food choices.
+The Diabetes Food Pyramid can be a good general guide for making healthy food choices.
+It helps individuals with diabetes plan balanced meals that control carbohydrate intake and promote overall well-being.

 Diabetes is a difficult disease to manage due to its intense diet regulation.
-If you have just been diagnosed, you may not be quite sure what diabetic foods you can eat safely.
+If you have just been diagnosed, you may not be quite sure what diabetic foods you can eat safely to maintain healthy blood sugar levels.

 Besides the obvious category of diabetic foods to avoid such as refined sugars and highly processed foods, there’s no food group that diabetics should cut out entirely.
-However, there are specific foods in each category that people with diabetes should avoided.
+However, there are specific foods in each category that people with diabetes should avoid to better control their blood sugar levels.

 Are Carbohydrates Diabetic Foods You Can Eat?

 Carbohydrates, for instance, pose interesting questions to diabetics.
 In today’s media hype of low-carb diets, many diabetics miss out on important sources of fiber and lasting energy.
-Examples of complex carbohydrates that are great for diabetics are bran, barely and oats.
-These grains mixed together and cooked in a little bit of water in the morning with a touch of honey, cinnamon, and nutmeg make a nutritious, enduring source of energy.
+Examples of complex carbohydrates that are great for diabetics are bran, barley, and oats.
+These healthy carbohydrates, when mixed together and cooked in a little bit of water in the morning with a touch of honey, cinnamon, and nutmeg, make a nutritious, enduring source of energy.

-In addition, instead of refined grains, those with diabetes should focus on eating whole wheat and other whole grain foods that metabolized in the blood stream more slowly.
-Making this change alone will improve their blood sugar ratios tremendously.
+In addition, instead of refined grains, those with diabetes should focus on eating whole wheat and other whole grain foods that metabolize in the bloodstream more slowly.
+Making this healthy change alone will improve their blood sugar ratios tremendously, helping to control glucose levels effectively.

 Are Fruits A Poor Diabetes Food Group?

-Fruits and vegetables are another group that causes confusion.
+Fruits and vegetables are another food group that causes confusion.
 Many diabetics will stay away from fruits as a rule due to the common misconception that fruits are too sugary.
 Unless instructed by a doctor, many fruits can provide a healthy snack.
-Apples, citrus, berries, or peaches are just a few that diabetics can choose from.
+Apples, citrus, berries, or peaches are just a few fruits that diabetics can include in their diet plan.
 The only fruits that most diabetics should stay away from are dates, prunes, and watermelon.
 Vegetables are much the same way.
-Most are completely safe for diabetics to indulge in.
-However, the vegetables that tend to be more starchy such as potatoes, sweet potatoes, and parsnips should be avoided.
+Most vegetables are completely safe for diabetics to indulge in.
+However, the vegetables that tend to be more starchy such as potatoes, sweet potatoes, and parsnips should be avoided to reduce carbohydrate intake.

-If you are unsure as to which fruits are healthy, look for those with a low glycemic index value.
-Foods with low glycemic index values are especially good for those with pre-diabetes symptoms.
-If a person is teetering on the edge between pre-diabetes and diabetes, a focus on eating foods with a low glycemic index, combined with exercise, can often prevent the condition from turning into diabetes.
+If you are unsure as to which fruits are healthy, read labels and choose those with a low glycemic index value.
+Foods with low glycemic index values are especially good for people with pre-diabetes symptoms.
+If a person is teetering on the edge between pre-diabetes and diabetes, a focus on eating foods with a low glycemic index, combined with physical activity, can often prevent the condition from turning into diabetes.

 Proteins And Diabetes

 Proteins are highly important to diabetics.
-This food source can sustain them between meals so that they can prevent over-eating.
+This food group can sustain them between meals, helping to prevent overeating and maintain stable blood sugar levels.
 A great source of healthy proteins is fish.
 The omega-3 fatty acids are helpful in heart health and brain health.
 Another safe source of this vital food group is lean meats such as chicken or pork.
-Diabetics need to make sure though that meats are not eaten out of proportion in order to help keep their cholesterol in check.
+Diabetics need to ensure that meats are not eaten out of proportion to help keep their cholesterol and fat intake in check.

 Type I Versus Type II Diabetes And Foods

 The health of those with type 1 diabetes, as well as those with type 2 diabetes, can be improved tremendously by paying attention to diabetic diet guidelines and diabetic recipes.
-In fact, in regards to type 2 diabetes, diabetic testing and recent studies have shown that dietary changes can reduce the symptoms of diabetes – and in some cases – even reverse diabetes.
+In fact, regarding type 2 diabetes, diabetic testing and recent studies have shown that dietary changes can reduce the symptoms of the disease – and in some cases – even reverse diabetes.
 If you are unsure as to how to put together a reasonable diabetic diet plan, a registered dietitian can provide good suggestions.
-And, the American Diabetes Association is always a good resource to look to towards dietary suggestions.
+And, the American Diabetes Association is always a good resource to read for dietary suggestions.

 Unfortunately, diabetes management for those with type 1 diabetes is much more complex and something that food choices alone cannot solve.
-However, even here, changing the diet to include a higher ratio of low glycemic foods can provide benefits.
+However, even here, changing the diet to include a higher ratio of low glycemic foods can provide benefits in controlling insulin levels.

 Goals Of A Diabetes Food Meal Plan

 The important thing is that any dietary meal plan that you eventually come up with should be mainly designed with two goals in mind.
 The first is to lower blood glucose levels and help to control your blood sugar.
 The second is to help lose weight.
-An overwhelming number of adults and kids with diabetes, especially type 2 diabetes, have developed it mainly as a result of poor eating habits.
-Luckily, the food choices that you make to control diabetes are often the same ones that can be made to help with weight control.
+An overwhelming number of adults and kids with diabetes, especially type 2 diabetes, have developed the disease mainly as a result of poor eating habits.
+Luckily, the food choices that you make to control diabetes are often the same ones that can be made to help with weight control and overall health.